Short Term Work Permit - Bahamas Immigration Department

 • Copy of biographical data page of applicant’s current passport (must be signed and readable and with minimum two (2) months validity)

-• Copy of VALID business licence, Certificate of Incumbency, or Certificate of Incorporation of Employer
+• Copy of VALID business license, Certificate of Incumbency, or Certificate of Incorporation of Employer

 • Copy of Employee/Employer’s NIB Card/Certificate